- Regular

 Third parties observing a game of shogi should avoid any behavior that may disrupt the concentration of the players or distract them from the game.
 They should be careful not to do anything that could interfere with the game.
 For example, it is good manners to watch the game quietly and calmly, avoiding eating and drinking around the players and private conversations among third parties.
 Also, peering into the shogi board excessively may be considered inappropriate, so please be careful when watching the game.

 So far, we have introduced some manners that you should keep in mind while playing or watching a game of Shogi.
 Shogi, a traditional Japanese game, has various rules of etiquette to ensure that players can play comfortably with each other.
-Failure to observe these manners may prevent the game from proceeding smoothly or may make your opponent feel uncomfortable.
+Failure to observe these manners may prevent the game from proceeding smoothly or cause discomfort to the opponent.
 Once you have learned the rules of Shogi, be sure to observe the rules of the game so that you can play Shogi in a pleasant manner.